thiagosantos1/Movie_Recommender_RBM/README.md

 # Intuition of RBM machines --> Model based on probability.
 Really interesting

 # PyTorch
-	* For our implementation, we are going to use PyTorch.
-Is a dinymic library, which is really good when using Unsupervised learning
-	* And also for some supervised learning, like RNN and CNN.
+For our implementation, we are going to use PyTorch.
+Is a dinymic library, which is really good when using Unsupervised learning and also for some supervised learning, like RNN and CNN.
-	* It's faster
+It's faster
 	* And better in some ways, than Keras

 # Boltzmann Machines - Stochastic model.
 Used when no much data available.
 Uses probability for state